 Are you traveling domestically within the USA?
-We can issue travel certificates for your healthy pet so they can travel with you.
+As a federally accredited veterinarian practice, we can issue travel certificates for your healthy cat so they can travel with you.

-If you are planning on traveling by plane, boat, or car with your pet to another state, your pet may require a domestic health certificate.
+If you are planning on traveling by plane, boat, or car with your cat to another state, your cat may require a domestic health certificate.

-Health certificates are federal documents that indicate your pet is healthy to travel and won’t pose a health risk to other pets or people.
+Health certificates are federal documents that indicate your cat is healthy to travel and won’t pose a health risk to other cats or people.

-Animal health requirements may differ state to state; even airlines may have their own pet travel requirements.
+Animal health requirements may differ state to state; even airlines may have their own cat travel requirements.
 Check with your airline and the states you’re traveling to see if they require a health certificate.
-We highly recommend checking:

 Since animal health requirements may differ between states and airlines, we encourage you to contact our accredited veterinary practice to obtain a health certificate as soon as your travel dates are solidified.

-Certificates must be issued within 10 days of travel.
-It is important to note that a pet must be at least eight weeks old and fully weaned before traveling.
-Again, we highly recommend looking at the APHIS website for specific information.
-The process should be started early to allow time for meeting requirements.
+As a general guideline, certificates should be issued within 10 days of travel, but may last for 30 days to allow return travel.
+It is important to note that a cat must be at least eight weeks old and fully weaned before traveling.

 First, check with your airline and destination states to see if a travel health certificate is required.

-If a certificate is required, your pet must have a passing health exam and up to date rabies vaccinations to travel.
-If all of these requirements are met, we will issue a travel certificate for your pet.
+If a certificate is required, your cat must have a passing health exam and up-to-date rabies vaccinations to travel.
+A cat must also typically be free of heartworm disease or using preventatives to be considered healthy for travel.
+If all of these requirements are met, we will issue a travel certificate for your cat.

-We will work with you to determine your needs, based on your travel destination.
-Since requirements differ by each state and airline, we encourage you to gather information as early as possible.
+We will work with you to determine the health certificate requirements based on your travel destination.
+Since requirements are determined by each state and airline, we suggest you check the current cat travel health requirements for your travel destination on the USDA website: https://www.aphis.usda.gov/aphis/pet-travel/interstate-pet-travel